By John Salak –

 Loving and caring may be all it’s cracked up to be after all.
 Studies from The Netherlands and the U.S. indicate individuals who are happy with their spouses tend to live longer healthier lives than those who are not and that humans are increasingly cooperative despite the world’s terrible turmoil.

-Researchers at Tilburg University in the Netherlands reported that “spousal life satisfaction” tends to lead to longer lives regardless of an individuals’ socioeconomic and demographic characteristics or their physical health.
+Researchers at Tilburg University in the Netherlands reported that “spousal life satisfaction” tends to lead to longer lives regardless of an individual’s socioeconomic and demographic characteristics or their physical health.
+Can this be the secret to a longer life?
 Amazingly, the study added that spousal satisfaction was even more important than an individual’s own life satisfaction.

 “The findings underscore the role of individuals’ immediate social environment in their health outcomes.
 Most importantly, it has the potential to extend our understanding of what makes up individuals’ ‘social environment’ by including the personality and well-being of individuals’ close ones,” noted Olga Stavrova, the study’s author.